COMP6411C: Advanced Topics in Multimodal Machine Learning

 Class Time: Tuesday 10:30pm - 11:50pm, Thursday 10:30am - 11:50am (Room 4580)

-Teaching Assistant: Mr. Chaolei Tan (ctanak@connect.ust.hk
+Teaching Assistant: Mr. Chaolei Tan (ctanak@connect.ust.hk) and Mr. Jiazhen Liu (jliugj@connect.ust.hk)

 For those who have enrolled the COMP6411C course, if you want to get the recorded videos for absent classes, you can direct sent emails to the TA.